Anti-Racism & Allyship

 As part of Duke Law's overall diversity and inclusion initiatives, faculty, students, and staff are committed to providing a truly welcome space for everyone to learn, work, and grow.
-An essential part of this requires educating ourselves to be able to identify racism when it shows up and how best to respond to it.
-The following resources have been curated by Ebony Bryant, director of diversity initiatives at Duke Law, as tools to help the Law School community to be better advocates for anti-racism and allyship.
-As the work continues at Duke Law, this page will be updated to reflect that work.
+An essential part of this requires educating ourselves to be able to identify racism and how best to respond to it.
+Members of the Duke Law community are actively involved in supporting anti-racism through their teaching, research, scholarship, and commentary.

 Policing in America: How Did We Get Here, Where Do We Go?